INT3NSE07/Stocks/res/SETUP-README.txt

 - Execute the jar by typing java -jar .\Stocks.jar

+# List of stocks that our program supports
+- Our program supports all stocks which are supported by the AlphaVantage web API

 # Instructions to Run the Program:
 - Below are the sequence of steps for the scenario:
 You should also include detailed instructions on how to run your program to create a portfolio, purchase stocks of at least 3 different companies in that portfolio at different dates and then query the value and cost basis of that portfolio on two specific dates.

 Enter the type of portfolio
 1) Inflexible portfolio